scanash00/tiktok-changer/README.md

      sudo apt-get install python3.11
      ```

+ - You can fork this repository and create a Github Codespace, where you can do the next step.

 ### 4. **Run the Script**
    - Open your terminal or command prompt.
    - Navigate to the directory where the script is located.
 For example: